SachinMosambe/UNVEILING-STRATEGIC-TRENDS-IN-12-MONTH-ELECTRONICS-SALES-DATA/README.md

 Electronics Sales Analysis Project

 Project Description
 This project analyzes 12 months of electronics sales data to uncover key trends and insights that can guide business strategy and decision-making.
-The analysis focuses on identifying peak sales periods, top-performing products, optimal advertising timing, and potential for product bundles.
+The analysis identifies peak sales periods, top-performing products, optimal advertising timing, and potential for product bundles.

 Key Questions Addressed